Yellowface (novel): Writing and development

-After being discharged from hospital, June learns that Candice has made the confession public and has been given multiple offers (including from Eden Press) to write a memoir.
-Not wanting to contemplate a future in which she cannot write and hoping to sow doubt over Candice's claims, June is inspired to write her own account.
-She plans to frame her theft and plagiarism as a hoax designed to expose the publishing industry for pitting female authors against one another and manufacturing Athena's literary success, and depict herself as a victim and protagonist and Candice as a cyberbully.

 Critical reception

 Reviews

 Kirkus Reviews called the book "a quick, biting critique of the publishing industry" but commented that it sometimes lacked nuance.
 The Guardian wrote "Kuang delivers a hugely entertaining account of a brazen literary heist."
 Amal El-Mohtar of The New York Times gave the book a positive but reserved review, calling it "viciously satisfying" but "on-the-nose" and overly blunt.
 NPR reviewed Yellowface positively, calling it a "well-executed, gripping, fast-paced novel."
 The Chicago Review of Books wrote "where [Yellowface] shines is Kuang’s darkly witty tone, critiques of publishing and cultural exploitation, and the all-consuming nature of internet personas."
 The Washington Post gave a critical review of the novel, saying that June's character was inconsistent and lacked depth, while the novel's depictions of the publishing industry were perfunctory and relied too heavily on replicating Twitter arguments in text.

 Awards and honours

 In 2023, Libro.fm named Yellowface one of the top 10 audiobooks of the year, and Time included it on their list of the "100 Must-Read Books of 2023".
 It was also named Amazon's Best Book of the Year.